General relativistic limit of f(R) gravity in the horizon scale of black hole

-It is certainly indicating a clean region of GR-a wide sub-galactic scale of its validity, without however, a clear reason for why such a theory prefers a scale above $\sim 100$ au to modify gravity.
-Effect of modified gravity may be hidden in horizon scales which are inaccessible to orbital studies of compact stellar orbits (see for example \cite{2024ApJ...964..127P}).
+It is certainly indicating a clean region of GR-a wide sub-galactic scale of its validity, without however, a clear reason for why there should be a scale above $\sim 100$ au for modification of gravity.
+Effect of modified gravity may be hidden in horizon scales which are inaccessible to studies of compact stellar orbits (see for example (\cite{2024ApJ...964..127P})).
 There are other discriminators of gravitational physics.
-Discovery of bright emission ring near the central brightness depression observed in black hole shadow studies (M87* (\cite{2019ApJ...875L...1E}) Sgr A* (\cite{2022ApJ...930L..12E})) has shown that distortion of spacetime near the black hole quantified by black hole shadow asymmetry and caused by departure from Kerr metric can be used to test GR based black hole paradigm (\cite{PhysRevLett.125.141104, 2010ApJ...718..446J}).
+Discovery of bright emission ring near the central brightness depression observed in black hole shadow studies (M87* (\cite{2019ApJ...875L...1E}) and Sgr A* (\cite{2022ApJ...930L..12E})) has shown that distortion of spacetime near the black hole quantified by black hole shadow asymmetry and caused by departure from Kerr metric can be used to test GR based black hole paradigm (\cite{PhysRevLett.125.141104, 2010ApJ...718..446J}).
 Theory agnostic deviation from Kerr metric is parameterized for such studies to examine impact on size and shape of black hole shadows (\cite{PhysRevD.83.124015, 2006CQGra..23.4167G}).
 If the compact object at the GC is a black hole, and there is measurable deviation of the shape of the shadow from circularity, it indicates that perhaps we have a different theory of gravity giving rise to non-Kerr metric in the vacuum limit (\cite{2020ApJ...896....7M, PhysRevLett.125.141104}).
 In this case it would be appropriate if one could recover GR limit of a modified theory of gravity.